Language selection

 How many applications to sponsor parents and grandparents do you accept each year?

-As part of the 2022 application process, we’ll send 23,100 invitations.
+As part of the 2023 intake of parent and grandparent applications, we’ll send 24,200 invitations.
 This will help us reach our goal of accepting up to 15,000 complete applications.

-We send as many invitations as we estimate will be needed to reach the application target.
+We send as many invitations as we estimate will be needed to reach the application target which is set by the Multi Year Levels Plan.
 This means we issue more invitations than the application target since not everyone who is invited to apply will actually do so.

 Number of invitations sent and the application targets in previous intake years: